-Strength training is a good complement to endurance sports.
-Cyclists and triathletes accept now that it is an important part of training.
-Here we explain how to set up a program of strength training for cyclists and triathletes.
+Strength training is an excellent complement to endurance sports.
+Cyclists and triathletes now recognise that it is a fundamental part of training.
+Here we explain how to set up an effective strength training programme for cyclists and triathletes.

 You can even do general strength training at home with a few aids.
 2PEAK Coach Benoit Nave has designed a program of 18 innovative exercises using a large seated ball to improve strength, coordination and flexibility.
 The program was developed for world-class mountain bikers.
 So you’ll be in great company when you follow the exercises.

-A requirement for ball training is a large gymnastic ball, which can be bought in most sports shops for around 20 Euros ($25 at present) Here’s how to get the correct diameter for your height:
+A requirement for ball training is a large gymnastic ball, which can be bought in most sports shops for around 20 Euros/25 $.
+Here’s how to get the correct diameter for your height: